Dynamical Fractional and Multifractal Fields: Numerical simulations

 \begin{remark} Importantly, the periodization of the operator $\mathcal L$ (Eq. \ref{eq:IntroDefL}) introduces a discontinuity at the boundaries of the integration domain $x=\pm L_{{\text{tot}}}/2$.
 A first way to get rid of this spurious discontinuity is to consider a periodic version of this operator such as $\mathcal L_{{\text{per}}}=iL_{{\text{tot}}}\sin(2\pi x/L_{{\text{tot}}})$.
 Doing so, as was explored numerically in Ref. \cite{DyaZwo19} while solving an equation similar to the evolution given in Eq. \ref{eq:PDEHamilL}, the induced solution looses the convenient property of statistical homogeneity, and in particular energy accumulates at the boundaries.
 To prevent this accumulation of energy at the boundaries, while keeping an approximate statistically homogeneous region of space near the origin, i.e. far from the boundaries, and using the operator $\mathcal L$ as it is defined in Eq. \ref{eq:IntroDefL}, we propose to use, instead of the force $f(t,x)$ defined in Eq. \ref{eq:NumDefCf}, its truncated version

 The particular choice of the bump function to truncate the force $f$ is not crucial at this stage.
 This choice is mostly motivated by the fact that $f_{{\text{trunc}}}(t,x)$ coincides with $f(t,x)$ at the origin, and goes smoothly towards zero at $x\to \pm L_{{\text{tot}}}$, without thus introducing another discontinuity at the boundaries.
 Using $f_{{\text{trunc}}}$ (Eq. \ref{eq:DefFtrunc}) instead of $f$ (Eq. \ref{eq:NumDefCf}) introduces nonetheless an inhomogeneous term in the evolution given in Eq. \ref{eq:PropNumPDE}.

+This inhomogeneity is nevertheless a feature of the numerical simulations only, the continuous solution over $x\in\R$ being statistically homogeneous, as it can be shown rigorously in the linear and Gaussian setup (see Proposition \ref{Prop:StatPropFracDyn}).
+Indeed, such a truncation is not required when dealing only with linear interactions, although the numerical solution eventually becomes discontinuous at the boundaries of the periodical domain.
+Such a numerical framework has been alternatively chosen in Ref. \cite{ApoChev21}, in which the solution can be observed to be statistically homogeneous.
+Introducing such an inhomogeneous term $f_{{\text{trunc}}}$ (Eq. \ref{eq:DefFtrunc}) in the numerical problem furthermore guarantees numerical stability in the presence of an additional nonlinear term, as it is encountered when solving Eq.~\ref{eq:ApproxNLPDEVHGamma}.

 We will extensively comment in the next paragraph on the implications of taking a vanishing force $f_{{\text{trunc}}}$ at the boundaries of the numerical domain on the solution of the PDE under study (Eq. \ref{eq:PropNumPDE}).
 In particular, we will see that the solution will be observed in a good approximation to be homogeneous around the origin, say in the restricted domain $x\in[-0.2 L_{{\text{tot}}},0.2 L_{{\text{tot}}}]$.
 We will also observe that the solution of the PDE of Eq. \ref{eq:PropNumPDE}, with a vanishing initial condition, when sustained by the truncated force $f_{{\text{trunc}}}$ (Eq. \ref{eq:DefFtrunc}), will also vanish at the boundaries of the numerical domain $x=\pm L_{{\text{tot}}}/2$.
 This is guaranteed by the facts that the deterministic terms entering in the RHS of Eq. \ref{eq:PropNumPDE} must also vanish at the boundaries by periodicity and that the operator $\mathcal L$ is skew-symmetric. \end{remark}

+\begin{remark} The addition of viscosity enforces that a stationary state is reached in a finite time, of the order of $1/c k_{\nu}$, where $k_{\nu}$ is the characteristic dissipative wavelength, both in the linear and nonlinear equations.
+Even though we expect the forced Eq.~\ref{eq:ApproxNLPDEVHGamma} to reach a state of finite variance even in the absence of viscous dissipation (based on the multifractal ansatz of Eq.~\ref{eq:VHGammaDef}), this state can only be reached at infinite time, in order to populate in an appropriate manner infinitely small scales, as it happens in the linear case (Eq.~\ref{eq:FracDynLPHNonuF}).
+Furthermore, with viscosity not only the variance is finite but also, for instance, the second-order structure function at small scales. \end{remark}